Flag of Abkhazia

+Abkhazia is a region in the Caucasus that is under the effective control of the partially recognised self-declared Republic of Abkhazia.
+The de jure majority internationally recognized Autonomous Republic of Abkhazia claims to be its legitimate government.

+Republic of Abkhazia

 The flag of the Republic of Abkhazia (Note: Аԥсны Аҳәынҭқарра Абираҟ) was created in 1991 by Valeri Gamgia.
 It was officially adopted on 23 July 1992 – the same day as the Declaration of Independence of Abkhazia.

 The design of the red canton is based on the banner of the medieval Kingdom of Abkhazia.
 The open right hand means Hello to friends!
 Stop to Enemies!.
 The seven stars in the canton have since been reinterpreted to correspond to the seven historical regions of the country: Sadzen, Bzyp, Gumaa, Abzhywa, Samurzaqan, Dal-Tsabal and Pskhuy-Aibga.

 Seven is a number sacred to the Abkhaz and the green and white stripes represent the tolerance that allows Christianity and Islam to coexist.